Indonesia IS suspect was finance ministry official

 The Indonesian finance ministry Friday identified the man as Triyono Utomo, an economist who had worked in two different departments at the ministry.

-The 39-year-old completed his bachelor’s degree in Indonesia and then went to study in Australia, receiving his master’s from Flinders University in Adelaide in 2009.
+The 39-year-old completed his bachelor’s degree in Indonesia and then went to study in Australia, receiving his master’s from Flinders University in Adelaide in 2009, the ministry said.

 “After that he could no longer be contacted.”